 Have you made the Negroni Sbagliato yet?
 Because it really is stunning.

 That said, we can’t talk about 19020s cocktails and not discuss the OG Negroni.

-All you need is Campari, gin, sweet Vermouth, and an orange peel.
-Pour it over ice and get ready to fall in love.
+Add an orange peel, pour it over ice, and get ready to fall in love.

 6. Clover Club

 The Clover Club is undoubtedly among the prettiest 1920s cocktails around.

 From the lovely pink color and frothy white foam to the bright lemon garnish, this drink is easy on the eyes and on the palate.

 Each sip unleashes bright flavors of raspberry and lemon.
 Plus, the creamy egg-white foam is simply irresistible.

 This pretty pink cocktail goes down insanely easily, so be sure to prep a big batch when the guests arrive.